Hiroyuki Sawano: 2004–present: Career

 Sawano's musician career started in 2004, with him initially writing songs for other artists.
 He was in charge of his first soundtrack works in 2006.

-In 2006, he made his first music album of the Drama Movie Ns' Blue and the Drama Television Series Iryu Team Medical Dragon, on August the same year he composed the Visual Novel Anime Soul Link on December end 2006 he is known as Composer of the Anime Yoake Mae yori Ruriino Na Crescent Love since then his Anime works become internationally known.

-In 2007, he made the Music of the Anime Gigantic Formula who is his first Mecha Anime series who he is the composer.
-Also, he composed the music of the Anime Zombie-Loan which is the first known Anime who let his popularity.

-In 2008, he made only Drama movies and composed the music of 81Diver and Bombee Men!
-Also, he composed series like Prisoners.
-Both of the movies where only popular in Japan.

-In 2009, he composed the music of the popular Anime Video Game Sengoku Basara since then his popularity gained.
-And he made his own Album Musica where he is the only musician.
+From 2006 to 2009, he composed music for several anime adaptations of manga, visual novels, and video game series including Iryu Team Medical Dragon, Soul Link, Yoake Mae yori Ruriino Na Crescent Love, and Sengoku Basara.
+During this time, he would also publish his first original album, Musica, in 2009.

 In 2010, he was involved with his first major series, Mobile Suit Gundam Unicorn, which he mentioned having worked on with the hope that this series would trigger an offer for many further projects.

 In 2011, with his involvement in two popular anime series—Blue Exorcist and Guilty Crown—, he became more notable in the industry.
 While composing for these series he built working relationships with vocalists Mika Kobayashi and Aimee Blackschleger, who would continue to collaborate with him on future works.

 In 2013, he gained wider fame with his role as the composer for the anime adaptation of Hajime Isayama's manga series Attack on Titan.
 For his work on the series, he won that years Newtype Anime Awards in the Soundtrack category.